JonathanHallstrom/montyformat/docs/basic_layout.md

 To write this distribution we first write the number of moves.
 Then we write the `uint8_t`s we computed earlier, ordering by the `uint16_t` representing the move they are for (in the format described above).
+Note that the this part only contains the visits, **the moves are not stored**.
+To know which part of the visit distribution corresponds to which move when reading you will need to generate the moves and sort them according to their representation as described in this document.

 ## Null Terminator